jan-ruzicka/tesseract-ocr-sf-lift/README.md

 # tesseract-ocr-sf-lift
-This is a repository for settings used for covering of reository tesseract-ocr from CVS on SourceForge.net to Git
+This is a repository for settings used for covering of reository tesseract-ocr from CVS on SourceForge.net to Git.

+The `make -f conversion.mk` should do the trick.

+exceptions:

+The `tesseract-ocr.cvs` needs to have last two lines removed to work as a fast-import for Git.